Here's what to do if your internet service seems to be running slowly

 Keeping lots of history and temporary files in a browser can slow down the browser and make your Internet connection seem slow.
 Clear your browser cache and temporary files.
 Keeping your browser up to date will ensure it loads the bug fixes and optimizations needed to keep your web surfing smooth.
 Your browser’s Help section will have information on how to update it or clear the cache and history.

 Heavy storm activity can affect the signal at your home dish as well as at our ground stations.
-These disruptions are more typically a short-lived outage, however, and do not tend to result in slow speeds.
-Read more about weather’s impact on your service.
+These disruptions are more typically a short-lived outage.

 If several people in your household are using your Viasat service at once over a wireless network, each may experience slower speeds.
 This is especially true if at least one of the users is streaming video.
 When testing speed or verifying slowness, make sure no one else is using the service.
 If everyone else stops using the service and the speed returns to normal, it may not be an issue with your service but with your router or another device on the network.